segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

 ## Activity 2: Guess, Check, Adjust: Training AI One Step at a Time

 **Goal:** Transition from understanding concepts to hands-on coding experience.
 Students will explore how a basic text prediction model works by writing and running simple Python code.
-They’ll start with a basic model that produces nonsensical predictions, then make small adjustments (like tweaking parameters for word selection) and rerun the code to observe improvements.
-By the end, they’ll have an interactive AI-like model they’ve built and improved themselves.
+They'll start with a basic model that produces nonsensical predictions, then make small adjustments (like tweaking parameters for word selection) and rerun the code to observe improvements.
+By the end, they'll have an interactive AI-like model they've built and improved themselves.

 **Materials Needed:**